altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/rsu/ug-rsu-agx5e-soc.md

 ## Component Versions

-**Note:** RSU functionality is first enabled in U-Boot in 24.3 release, while Linux functionality is enabled starting on 24.2 release.
+**Note:** RSU functionality is first fully enabled in U-Boot in 24.3 release, while Linux functionality is enabled starting on 24.2 release.

 This example was created with Quartus<sup>&reg;</sup> Prime Pro Edition Version 24.2 and the following component versions.